Summer Skin Care

 When to See a Dermatologist for a Mole

-Skin Moles are common.
+Skin moles are common.
 Almost everyone has a few, and some people develop hundreds.
 And melanoma, the deadliest type of skin cancer, can develop in or near moles.

-Don’t get frightened—most skin moles are not melanoma.
+Don’t get frightened — most skin moles are not melanoma.
 So how do you know when to see a dermatologist for your moles?
 It’s easy; just keep in mind your ABCs.

 A stands for ASYMMETRY: If one half of the mole is unlike the other half, have it looked at.